amandaghassaei/gpu-io/README.md

 Check out the [Examples page](https://apps.amandaghassaei.com/gpu-io/examples/) to really understand how gpu-io works and how to easily create touch interactions in your application.
 Source code for all examples can be found in the [examples/](https://github.com/amandaghassaei/gpu-io/tree/main/examples) folder.

-Please let me know if you have something that you would like to add to the examples page!
+Please [let me know](https://amandaghassaei.com/about/) if you have something that you would like to add to the examples page!
+Feel free to also post a link in the [Show and Tell](https://github.com/amandaghassaei/gpu-io/discussions/5) discussions thread.

 ## API